 Now that you’re a pro at sizing up artwork, it’s time for the fun part—art shopping!
 Whether you’ve been dreaming of that statement painting for years, drawing inspiration from gallery wall ideas, or are interested in trying your hand at decorating a bookshelf, you’re sure to find a few pieces you’d like to add to your collection.

 That’s where we come in.
 Meet your all-in-one art community at Society6.
-From tasteful wall tapestries to pronounced posters, we’ve got everything your bare walls are pining for—and then some.
+From tasteful wall tapestries to pronounced posters, we’ve got a host of different types of wall art to choose from—and then some.
 As a bonus, you’re supporting independent artists with every print you welcome home.

 Sources: